-20 CHAIRMAN OLSON: So just going into the list, 21 the first one we have is Safety Committee, Safety 22 Risk Management.
-This is actually a committee that 23 was established by a vote of the last authority.
-24 I'm not sure that the language of chartering was 25 used at that time.
+CHAIRMAN OLSON: So just going into the list, the first one we have is Safety Committee, Safety Risk Management.
+This is actually a committee that was established by a vote of the last authority.
+I'm not sure that the language of chartering was used at that time.

-But Reba, Ms. Ludlow, sorry, came forth and 1 2 presented a strong case and there was great support 3 for the establishment of a safety committee.
-And I 4 quess this now has a more detailed scope.
+1 But Reba, Ms. Ludlow, sorry, came forth and 2 presented a strong case and there was great support 3 for the establishment of a safety committee.
+And I 4 guess this now has a more detailed scope.
 5 Ms. Ludlow, did you want to speak to it?
 6 MS. LIOTTA: Can I do A short point of word 7 before we get started.
 I'm not sure that 8 Mr. Clarke's microphone is working.
 9 There it is.
 10 CHAIRMAN OLSON: Now you are green.
-Okay.
+11 Okay.
 Ms. Ludlow.
-11 MS. LUDLOW: Oh.
+12 MS. LUDLOW: Oh.
 Thank you.
 Yes.
-There is 12 no point, I don't see, in reading my charter word 13 for word.
-I will tell the audience that the 14 15 impetus for establishing this was after the last 16 crash that we had for Marianne Fox.
-You know, she was in her Extra and she was so far offshore that 17 18 even -- she was in the muck, but she turned upside 19 down and so her plane was the same color as the 20 muck and they had a hard time finding her even from 21 the tower.
-22 So we had a problem, several problems, snafus we didn't -- couldn't get an airboat or we had one and it didn't work, or -- anyway, there were many things that led to her death actually.

-23 like Fire Rescue and THE sheriff getting in the 24 gate.
+There is 13 no point, I don't see, in reading my charter word 14 for word.
+I will tell the audience that the 15 impetus for establishing this was after the last 16 crash that we had for Marianne Fox.
+You know, she 17 was in her Extra and she was so far offshore that 18 even she was in the muck, but she turned upside 19 down and so her plane was the same color as the 20 muck and they had a hard time finding her even from 21 the tower.
+22 So we had a problem, several problems, snafus 23 like Fire Rescue and THE sheriff getting in the gate.
 They couldn't get in.
-It was a different 25 person that didn't know the code or something.
+It was a different person that didn't know the code or something.
 And